Wimuz/drum-trainer/README.md

 * **generating exercises** by extrapolating on other exercises which proved to be effective
 * **examinator game** personalized set of scored exercises in correspondence with user's current level
 * **metronome-less analysis**: the current tool requires the drummer to record with a fixed metronome tempo (in order to get a fixed time reference to calculated the time deviations).
 A more advanced version would allow to analyse the recording even if the tempo of the recording varies slightly (which would be more realistic in a live environment).
 This would require a feature that can determine the momentary tempo.
+* **audio input**: the current tool requires midi input.
+A nice enhancement would be the addition of a feature that can convert audio (drum only) to midi-like commands (instrument, time, velocity).
+This feature will need to "learn" what is the "timing" of a hit (it is NOT on the onset of the audio pulse but a fraction later... this fraction depends from instrument to instrument and is also related to the type of stick used, the way the instrument is hit, the velocity etc)

 ## Data sources